uwmadisoncals/cals-main-plugins/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.12.1 =
+* BUG: Fixed bug when using the testing gateway.
+* BUG: Avoiding issues where is_user_logged in is not yet available for the pmpro_search_filter() function.
+(Thanks, d_enajetic)
+* ENHANCEMENT: Updated Italian translation.
+(Thanks again, Angelo)
+* ENHANCEMENT: You can now define('PMPRO_USE_SESSIONS', false); in your wp-config.php to force PMPro to skip the call to session_start.
+Note that PayPal Express and some addons require sessions to function.

+= 1.8.12 =
+* BUG: Fixed issue where "expiring soon" emails were sometimes sent more than needed.
+* BUG: Fixed issue where PayPal Standard IPN requests were being rejected if a tax amount was set in PayPal.
+* BUG: Fixed issue with Stripe subscription "updates" that were set to fire on "next payment", e.g. if you used Stripe with levels with a non-zero trial amount.
+When the update processed and created a new subscription, the old subscription was not being deleted and the new subscription ID was not being saved as a new order for future tracking purposes.
+If you use this feature, please check in Stripe to make sure your users don't have extra subscriptions.
+* BUG: Fixed setting in PayPal/PayPal Express API calls from AUTOBILLAMT to AUTOBILLOUTAMT.
+This setting is set to AddToNextBilling, meaning that failed payment amounts are added to the next billing cycle's amount if left unpaid.
+In most cases, a retry of the original billed amount goes through or the user's subscription is cancelled.
+But just in case, this makes sure that outstanding balances are paid.
+(Thanks, jubstuff on GitHub)
+* BUG: Fixed warnings in the setGateway method of the MemberOrder class for cases where the gateway is missing or the class file is not found.
+* BUG/ENHANCEMENT: Moved the pmpro_before_change_membership_level hook to fire a little bit earlier to make it easier to determine the old level status/end date/etc before it gets updated.
+(Thanks, MrVibe on GitHub)
+* ENHANCEMENT: Replaced the Force SSL option with an explanation if the entire site is over HTTPS.
+We are already ignoring the option in these cases.

 = 1.8.11.2 =
 * BUG: Fixed a bug introduced in 1.8.11 that kept PMPro from tracking coupon code uses.
 Any checkout with a discount code while running 1.8.11 won't have properly tracked the discount code use.
 You may want to adjust your "uses" numbers for your codes, and hand check any reporting/etc that relied on discount codes.
 Users of the Sponsored Members addon will have been affected too.
 Discount codes will need to be made manually for any sponsor who checked out.
 * BUG: Fix to the expiration warnings code.
 Making sure it finds all members who are expiring soon while also keeping track of when emails are sent so users don't get too many emails.